Guel-Almeida/desafio2/README.md

-# Escola Manager CRUD Challenge
+# School Manager CRUD Challenge

 ## About